DylanCSharp/BlazingDewey/README.md

 The numbers for the dewey system being used are the TOP LEVEL ONLY (FIRST THREE NUMBERS OF THE DEWEY DECIMAL)

+//PART THREE

+//File unzipping structure remains the same, follow first 6 lines of readme file.

+Navigate to the last tab and continue

+Once there, you will be prompted with instructions to get as many points as you can by answering the questions correctly.

+You will have a minute to get as many points as you can, this keeps users playing and helps them to work towards something.

 Welcome to Blazing Dewey/Books & HAVE FUN